owncast/owncast.github.io/content/docs/geoip.md

 ---
-title: "GeoIP Lookups"
+title: "Viewer details"
 weight: 600
 menu:
     docs:
-        parent: "config"
+        parent: "configure"
 toc: false
 ---

-Owncast can display high-level geographic information about your current viewers if you enable GeoIP support in your instance.
+Owncast can display high-level geographic information about your current viewers if you enable it in your instance.

-We support the [MaxMind GeoLite2 Database](https://dev.maxmind.com/geoip/geoip2/geolite2/), and as long as you provide a free copy of the database it will be used.
+Your server can optionally use the [MaxMind GeoLite2 Database](https://dev.maxmind.com/geoip/geoip2/geolite2/).
+If you provide your own free copy of the database it will be used.
 Perform the following in order to add this feature.

 1. [Create a free account](https://www.maxmind.com/en/geolite2/signup) with MaxMind.
 1. Wait for an email and follow the link to your account.